dgjustice/ocaml-yang/README.md

 ## TODO

-- Create types in the AST to match termvals
+- Shift/reduce conflicts in the parser
-- Nuke my env and make sure I can rebuild from scratch